ctypewriter/Malmo-AI/docs/final.md

   ![State Figure](https://raw.githubusercontent.com/ctypewriter/Poro-Pathfinder/master/docs/Goalpic.PNG)

   Reinforcement learning is used to reach the goal when LIMITED information is known about the enviorment due to hardware constraints, lack of knowledge, or saving on resources.
 While other known algorithms such as A* or Dijkstra's will have better perforcemance than the AI when the entire enviorment is known, this AI will outperform the mentioned algorithms in resource usage and scalability.
 The AI requires information about its immediate surroundings, coordinates of itself, and its goal, as opposed to the entire world.
 As a result, in enormous worlds where regular pathfinding algorithms would fail, this AI will still perform adequately.

+  While a basic AI that runs directly at the goal while jumping will perform better than our AI in the test case, it will fail if a single wall is between  the agent and the goal.
+Our AI can navigate around obstacles and up hills as needed, making it suitable for randomized enviorments where simple AIs will fail.

 ## Approach